 I lost count of how many times this plant-candy hair extravaganza was tweaked en route to this final formulation (maaaybe I’m fussy…), but this is the ultimate and, quite frankly, a delight.
-It has a beautifully light consistency, a subtle, fresh scent (3 notes of exquisite neroli, clean pink grapefruit and seductive patchouli) and doesn’t feel greasy in the hair or on the hands.
+It has a beautifully light consistency, a subtle-but-deep scent (3 notes of exquisite neroli, clean pink grapefruit and seductive patchouli) and doesn’t feel greasy in the hair or on the hands.
 I wear it everyday.

 Softness, Shine & Scent (the three Ss; I’ll try not to wear them out), Purely with the Power of Plants (the 3 Ps).
 It’s a winner.